dominiclvj/amigoscode-html-demo/modules/js-fundamentals/quotes/instructions/instruction.md

 console.log('Hello World JS :)')
 ```

-Try adding an extra `console.log()` to the script and see.
+Try adding an extra ```console.log()``` to the script using your preferred quote style.

-# Semicolons

-Unlike some languages, in javascript ending a line with a semicolon is optional.
+You may also notice that, unlike some languages, ending a line with a semicolon (```;```) is optional in JavaScript.
+The interpreter is usually smart enough to know where one statement ends and the next begins:

 ```js
 // these are identical